 You can serve these honey lime grilled shrimp over rice, quinoa or cauliflower rice or pick any other side you prefer.
 I find those to be the best matches for shrimp though.

-Since you do end up losing some of the flavor of cilantro and lime in the grilling process, I like giving the shrimp a squeeze of fresh lime and add additional fresh chopped cilantro – not just for presentation but for adding some extra freshness after the shrimp are grilled.
+Since you do end up losing some of the flavors of cilantro and lime in the grilling process, I like giving the shrimp a squeeze of fresh lime and add additional fresh chopped cilantro – not just for presentation but for adding some extra freshness after the shrimp are grilled.

 - 1 lb large shrimp, peeled (tail on or off)